Five Times Customers Asked For Change and Brands Actually Delivered it

 Let’s find out what they said!

-Chosen by Jo Petty, our Digital Project Manager
+Chosen by Jo Petty, our Website Product Manager

 Spotify worked with ad agency Wieden + Kennedy New York to create a series of videos and ads focused on user playlists, calling out the obscure and the funny.